alexjvr1/R.temp/R.tempMapping.md

 #R.temp Mapping

+##Rerun April 2016

+I am retrying the mapping at UCLA with both Alan's genome and the newly available transcriptome.

+I am using the SE dataset for the initial run.

+###Mapping to Alan's R.temp genome

 I am optimising the mapping and SNP calling protocol for R.temporaria using the draft genome from Alan Brelsford.
 The deNovo assembly takes >1 day per lane to run, and needs to be rerun as samples are added to the dataset.